rdkcentral/firebolt-certification-app/docs/Configurations.md

 ### Background

-Mock Firebolt (MFOS) is a simulated environment that FCA can interact with.
+Mock Firebolt (MFOS) is a simulated environment representing (real Firebolt running on device) that FCA can interact with.

 ### Setup